erfianugrah/cloud-storage-fetcher/README.md

 # Signed Storage Worker

-A Cloudflare Worker for serving signed content from AWS S3 and Google Cloud Storage (GCS) with intelligent caching.
+A Cloudflare Worker for serving signed content from AWS S3, Google Cloud Storage (GCS), Cloudflare R2, and Azure Blob Storage with intelligent caching.

 ## Table of Contents